mmandersheid/GreatNorth/pages/posts/factorio-poem.md

 ---
-title: factorio-poem
+title: Mechanized Dreams
 date: 2024/1/22
-description: 'Mechanized Dreams: The Ballad of Factorio'
+description: The Ballad of Factorio
-tag: web development
+tag: poetry
 author: Me
 ---

-# 'Mechanized Dreams: The Ballad of Factorio'
+# Mechanized Dreams

 In the realm of gears and steam,
 Where conveyor belts weave like a dream,